· 15 min read

 • For e-commerce websites, including product videos of each item or the most popular one can boost sales conversions.

-17. Place Trust Badges
+17. Showcase Trust Badges to Boost Mobile Credibility

 People won’t purchase from an untrustworthy website no matter how much they want the item.
 Now that more than half of the internet traffic is shopping from a mobile device, you’ll need to gain their trust.